jordanconeill/gophlat/README.md

 ### Verbose mode
 Kinda quiet, could be louder...
 Some "TEST" prints are still in the code (commented out) for troubleshooting.

+## Disclaimer
+This is my first Golang project, and my first "real" project on GitHub.
+I'm sure there are some best practices, both in the source code and in the github project setup, that I have missed.
+Please feel free to submit an Issue for any feedback, even if it is technically not an "Issue".